darrpama/SQL2_Info21_v1.0-2/README.md

 - Time

 Each P2P check consists of 2 table records: the first has a start status, the second has a success or failure status. \
+The table cannot contain more than one incomplete P2P check related to a specific task, a peer and a checking peer. \
 Each P2P check (i.e. both records of which it consists) refers to the check in the Checks table to which it belongs.

 #### Verter Table